 The skill of a good copy editor or proofreader is revealed when they can come up with an alternative way of saying the same thing, without it sounding contrived or clumsy, so I liked these suggestions:

-“Mind your Ps and Qs”, and “Dot your Is and cross your Ts”.
+“Mind your Ps and Qs”, and “Dot the I and cross the T”.

 As for the “do”s and “don’t”s of apostrophe use – well there you have my personal preference!